encukou/freezeyt/README.md

 app: app_module:wsgi_application
 ```

-A different variable name in namespace.
+If the variable is an attribute of some namespace, use dots in the variable name:

 ```yaml
 app: app_module:namespace.wsgi_application